 Apparently, they were both a little off the wall.)

-In any case, she is supported in this, by many.
+In any case, she is supported in her opinion, by many people.

 The French actress, Emmanuelle Beart, echoing a lot of women, said:

 “I just decided that I would not put my professional life on hold to raise children.
 I know that sounds selfish to a lot of people and I don’t know if what I’m doing is the right thing.
 But that’s the way I’m doing it.”

 Indicating a real problem many people have in the tug-of-war between themselves and their children.

 This is true of artists–who predictably–are more forthcoming about solutions for the problem.

 “People of art should never get married and have children, because it’s a selfish experience.”